CrateTools/Crate/README.md

 MediaInfo, which Crate depends on, is under the BSD 2-Clause License.

+OpenImageIO, which Crate depends on, is under Apache License.

 #
 Let’s keep Crate snappy, efficient, and true to its minimalist design!
 Thank you for your support and happy browsing!
 #